ashifur111/ashifur/README.md

 - 👋 Hi, I’m @ashifurrahman
-- 👀 I’m interested in web development
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on github
+- 💞️ I’m looking to collaborate on Github
 - 📫 You can reach me on admin@codermahdy.com

 <!---